sonicepk/erco/public/api/api.md

 + **next_hop** `string`
   IP address of the next hop
 + **communities** `array[string]`
-  Array of communities is announced with
+  Array of communities the subnet is announced with
 + **created_at** `number`
   UNIX timestamp of the subnet's creation
 + **human_created_at** `string`